 - The term Olive Ridley Sea Turtle serves as the common name for the rather amazing Lepidochelys olivacea.
 Although somewhat lengthy, the common name nevertheless remains descriptive.

-- While this fascinating creature forms the smallest of all known types of sea turtle, it also represents the most highly abundant of them.
+- In addition, this fascinating sea creature forms the smallest of all known types of sea turtle.
+However, and rather thankfully, it also represents the most highly abundant of them all.

-- Along with one of its relatives, this reptile remains best known for one specific habit.
+- Along with one of its relatives, this reptile also remains best known for one specific habit.
 This occurs due to its amazing trait of engaging in nesting in mass numbers on the same beach.

 - Despite its great numbers, the IUCN currently lists this animal as Vulnerable.
-This listing occurs due to the growing concerns of such factors as climate change, given the fragile nature of its nesting locations.
+This listing occurs due to the growing concerns over several factors.
+These include climate change, given the fragile nature of its nesting locations.

 Olive Ridley Sea Turtle Physical Description

 The comparatively small Olive Ridley Sea Turtle attains an average length of about 2 ft (61 cm).
 The species also displays a slight degree of sexual dimorphism.
 However, it does not appear in the usual manner.

-While the overall weight and length of both genders remain roughly equal, in most cases.
+Firstly, the overall weight and length of both genders remain roughly equal, in most cases.
 But, the female of the species typically develops a slightly more rounded carapace than that of the male.